 Near the start of each season, I like to create a new playlist—it’s based on my gut, not some formula.
 If I like it, if it sounds like the season to me, then in it goes.
-I just made the Fall 2016, below, this week (it starts this Thursday!):
+I just made a fall playlist, below:

 2. Morning music

 Weekdays call for different moods in our house—the kids go to a school Tuesday, Wednesday, and Thursday and homeschool on Monday and Friday.
 Every day they need to be up and at ‘em, but especially on those three days in the middle, when we have to pull up to the schoolhouse by 8:00ish.
 Here’s Day 1: